bradgough/labs/HYCU/hycu_lab.rst

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image33.png

-13. Notice that HYCU will offer restore to particular point in time for Databases which are configured in full recovery mode.
+13. Notice that HYCU will offer Restore capabilities to a particular point in time for Databases which are configured in full recovery mode.

 Conclusions